NamitNaik/DBMS-Online-Movie-Ticket-Booking-System/README.md

 # DBMS-Online-Movie-Ticket-Booking-System
-This repository contains the source code for Online Movie Ticket Booking System, which was a Mini Project for Database Management System (DBMS).
+This Repository Contains The Source Code For Online Movie Ticket Booking System, Which Was A Mini Project For Database Management System (DBMS).